relevance/diametric/README.md

 gem install diametric
 ```

-Diametric is a multi-platoform gem.
-On CRuby, above installs CRuby version of gem.
+Diametric is a multi-platform gem.
+On CRuby, the above installs the CRuby version of the gem.
-On JRuby, above installed JRuby version of gem with Java extension.
+On JRuby, the above installs the JRuby version of gem, with a Java extension.

 [note]
 When you install diametric on JRuby, you'll see a message, "Building native extensions.
 This could take a while...."
-Although Diametric doesn't rely on C library, it depends on a several Java libraries.
+Although Diametric doesn't rely on a C library, it depends on several Java libraries.
-While installing gem, diametric downloads thoes jar archives including dependencies on your local maven repo.
+While installing gem, diametric downloads those jar archives, including dependencies on your local maven repo.
 The message shows up because of this.